By M. K. Kaya (vol. 8, no. 5 of the Turkey Analyst)

 Fatih Yaşlı in Yurt writes that the evacuation of the Süleyman Şah tomb in Syria symbolizes the end of the neo-Ottoman project of the AKP regime. İbrahim Karagül in Yeni Şafak sees a foreign hand behind ISIS and argues that the operation that evacuated the Turkish soldiers thwarted the designs of foreign powers that were scheming to attack Turkish interests under the guise of ISIS.
 Etyen Mahçupyan in Akşam writes that Recep Tayyip Erdoğan is not an authoritarian, but that he behaves like that only when he feels under threat.
 Mahçupyan urges the opposition to create the conditions that will enable Erdoğan to be a democrat.
 Bülent Korucu in Zaman detects signs that a closure case against the main opposition party CHP may be under way.
 Ali Bulaç in Zaman writes that the AKP has destroyed Islamism and forfeited a century-old heritage.

-By Halil Karaveli (vol. 7, no. 21 of the Turkey Analyst)
+By Toni Alaranta (vol. 8, no. 3 of the Turkey Analyst)

-By Burak Bilgehan Özpek (vol. 7, no. 21 of the Turkey Analyst)
+By Gareth Jenkins (vol. 8, no. 2 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.